 Back in 2018 the RotR committed to raising funds for the Movember Foundation and, to date, with the benefit of Gift Aid, we have donated just shy of £32k to their cause.

 Coronavirus restrictions affected our activities in 2020 but this has enabled us to rethink and refresh our events With this came a decision to support The Movement for Non-Mobile Children (Whizz-Kidz) and to change our end venue, and we look forward to forming strong relationships with new partners, as well as continuing to support our existing ones.

 Whizz-Kidz, a fantastic charity that transforms the lives of disabled children by providing vital equipment such as wheelchairs, as well as the support and life skills they need to reach their full potential.

 The RotR Sussex Ride

-Meeting at the Milk Churn Café, Rudgwick, West Sussex (RH12 3DH), the ride winds it’s way through some 70 miles of glorious Sussex countryside, villages and towns with ample opportunity for you to greet surprised and delighted onlookers with a “Tally Ho!” and a cheery wave!
+Meeting at the Milk Churn Café, Rudgwick, West Sussex (RH12 3DH), the ride winds it’s way through some of the glorious Sussex countryside, villages and towns with ample opportunity for you to greet surprised and delighted onlookers with a “Tally Ho!” and a cheery wave!
 Naturally, some rest stops have been planned into the route to assist those on older models.

-The ride finishes with a private party at The B Road Hunting Club near Uckfield, set in 800 acres of beautiful land in East Sussex, where lunch, liquid refreshment and live music is available to participants.
+The ride finishes with a private party at The B Road Hunting Club near Uckfield, set in 800 acres of beautiful land in East Sussex, where lunch, liquid refreshment and live music is available.